infinum/rails-handbook/Development practices/Turbo frames.md

 The first change to our index page is the link to the new_author_path.
 This link is different to the one for the edit_author_path, because `data: { 'turbo-frame': dom_id(Author.new) }` was added to it.

-The `data-turbo-frame` attribute can be added on non-frame elements to control from which frame was the link clicked or the form submitted.
+The `data-turbo-frame` attribute can be added on non-frame elements to control which part of the page should be updated by user interaction with the element.

 In our example, we want the link to act as if it was clicked inside of a turbo-frame with the `new_author` id.